sogilis/sogilis-katalog/tricount/README.md

 Format explanation (feel free to make your own representation of the problem as your application evolves):

-Consider the entry with id "AB_BC" in "tricounts.json":
+Consider an entry in "tricounts.json":
 ```
 {
 	"id": "AB-A_B",